 Building a custom home with the help of new home building contractors can take a good bit of time, so the midway point can be a particularly exciting time as you watch your new home take shape.
 Daily discussions pertaining to colors, light switches and all things interior are happening and replaying through your head.
 If you are like our model couple, the Lynches, these decisions have already been made.
 From switch plates to furnishings, Reggie and Linda Lynch know exactly what they want and where they want it to be.
 And now that their dream home is finally taking shape, they can sit back and watch with anticipation, waiting for moving day.

 Not all homes progress this easily.
 Challenges certainly arise along the way.
+For instance, you might encounter repairs before the actual end of the construction process.
+Say you spot cracks on the foundation, you will need to hire foundation repair contractors to fix the issue.
 Experts will agree, though—and so will the Lynches—that one thing holds true: don’t sweat the small stuff.
 To achieve the highest satisfaction, it’s important to keep expectations in line, and to be able to compromise, especially when the little things come up.

 Avoiding Common Pitfalls

 Scott Elliott of Lynchburg’s Custom Structures suggests that homeowners find a builder who will keep them calm and constantly updated on what is happening.
 He points out that some homeowners become fixated on this whole undertaking, and this can present difficulties.
 He emphasizes, “Trust your builder!
 Communication and trust make a project successful.”